 The immediate impact of the 700 MHz clearance on DTT installations will be the choice of aerial installed.
-With any aerial installation expected to span years and possibly tens of years, future-proofing through selecting the correct aerial will prevent issues when LTE 700 MHz comes in to service.
+With any aerial installation expected to span years and possibly tens of years, future-proofing through selecting the correct aerial will help prevent issues when 700 MHz mobile services come in to service.
+Further details of the type of aerial to choose, in order to future proof installations as well as interference mitigation techniques, are given in Section 2 of this document.